VerifyTests/Verify/docs/mdsource/comparer.source.md

 Using a custom comparer can be helpful when a result has changed, but not enough to fail verification.
 For example when rendering images/forms on different operating systems.

-For samples purposes case insensitive string comparison will be used:
+For samples purposes an [image difference hash algorithm](https://github.com/coenm/ImageHash#hash-algorithms) from the [ImageHash project](https://github.com/coenm/ImageHash) will be used:

-snippet: IgnoreCaseCompare
+snippet: ImageComparer

 ### Instance comparer